 Open that bottle of wine you two have been saving, or simply take a walk with them.
 Being around those we love can put everything in perspective, and it’s always great to have someone in your corner.

 If you’re more the solitary type, it might be good just to take a drive or go on a walk by yourself.
 If you have a pet, it would be an excellent time to get outside with them and just be quiet.

 For some of us, solitude is our sanctuary that helps us concentrate and destress.

 No, you shouldn’t go breaking lamps in your house or smashing plates against the walls.
 But, there are more “rage rooms” popping up all around the country.

 You get an item like a bat or crowbar, and you get to, well, break stuff.
 It’s a great physical stress reliever and a lot of fun.

 Meditation and Yoga

-Now, it may seem hokey to some but meditation and yoga can do wonders for your mental and physical health.
-Not only will you become more limber over time, but the breathing techniques will really help you calm down and relax.
+It may seem hokey to some but meditation and yoga can do wonders for your mental and physical health.
+Not only will you become more limber over time, but the breathing techniques will help you calm down and relax.

 If you’re a beginner, see if there is a studio in your area.
 If you’re daring, you could always give hot yoga a try!